How to Remove (Delete) Symbolic Links in Linux

 rm: cannot remove 'symlink_to_dir/': Is a directory

-If the name of the argument ends with
+If the argument’s name ends with

 rm command assumes that the file is a directory.
 The error happens because, when used without the